khipu-io/khipu/README.md

 ## Khipu: Enterprise Blockchain Platform

 Khipu is an enterprise blockchain platform based on Ethereum.
-It is built on earlier work on Mantis by [Grothendieck Team](https://iohk.io/projects/ethereum-classic/).
+It is built on earlier work on [Mantis](https://github.com/input-output-hk/mantis).

 The major researches of Khipu so far: